 Phone: 732-431-7942 | FAX: 732-409-6736

-Non-Discrimination Clause: The Monmouth County Vocational School District does not discriminate on the basis of race, creed, color, national origin, ancestry, age, marital status, affectional or sexual orientation, gender, religion, disability, or socioeconomic status.
+Non-Discrimination Clause: The Monmouth County Vocational School District does not discriminate on the basis of race, creed, color, national origin, ancestry, nationality, marital or domestic partnership or civil union status, sex, pregnancy, gender identity or expression, affectional or sexual orientation, reprisal or retaliation for prior civil rights activity, religion, age, disability, or socioeconomic status.

 Pursuant to N.J.A.C.
 6A:23A-5.6(c) the following documents are available for public review:

 MCVSD Consolidated Monitoring Report 2015

 Mr. Anthony Schaible